wdporter/acim/text/2-the-separation-and-the-atonement/ii-the-atonement-as-defence/index.md

 next: T-2.III
 ---

-1.&emsp;You can do anything I ask.
+1. You can do anything I ask.
 ²I have asked you to perform miracles, and have made it clear that miracles are natural, corrective, healing and universal.
 ³There is nothing they cannot do, but they cannot be performed in the spirit of doubt or fear.
 ⁴When you are afraid of anything, you are acknowledging its power to hurt you.